markdr-hue/HO/README.md

 **One binary.
 Describe what you want.
 Done.**

+---

-HO autonomously builds, deploys, and monitors web(sites/apps/games).
+HO autonomously builds, deploys, and monitors advanced web(sites/apps/games).

 No Docker.
 No npm.
 No database server.
 No webserver.
 No build steps.
 Just run it.

-Also, your data stays on your server/computer.
-Nothing gets hosted in the cloud.

 ![HO Screenshot 1](readme_assets/screen_1.jpg)